 Because the U.S. Patent & Trademark Office, or USPTO, maintains patent applications in secrecy until a patent application publishes or the patent is issued, we have no way of knowing if others may have filed patent applications covering technologies used by it or our partners.
 Additionally, there may be third-party patents, patent applications and other intellectual property relevant to our technologies that may block or compete with our technologies.
-From material effect on it, we may receive inquiries in the future that could have a material effect on our business.
+From time-to-time we have received correspondence from third parties alleging to hold intellectual property rights that could block our development or commercialization of products.
+While none of these inquiries to date have had any material effect on it, we may receive inquiries in the future that could have a material effect on our business.
 Even if third-party claims are without merit, defending a lawsuit may result in substantial expense to us and may divert the attention of management and key personnel.
-In addition, we cannot provide assurance that it would prevail in any such suits to the extent necessary to conduct our business according to our strategic plan or that the damages or other remedies, if any, awarded against it would not be substantial.
-Claims of intellectual property infringement may require that we, or our strategic partners, enter into unsustainably high royalty or license agreements with third parties that in junctions against the further development and commercial sale of services or products containing our technologies, which would have a material effect on our busines.
-Stella containing our technologies are substantial.
+In addition, we cannot provide assurance that it would prevail in any substantial.
+Claims of intellectual property infringement may require that we, or our strategic partners, enter into unsustainably high royalty or license agreements with third parties that may only be available on unacceptable terms, if at all.
+In addition, we could experience delays in product introductions or sales growth while we attempt to develop non-infringing alternatives.
+These claims could also result in injunctions against the further development and commercial sale of services or products containing our technologies, which would have a material adverse effect on our business, financial condition and results of operations.

 Further, patents and patent applications owned by us may become the subject of interference proceedings in the USPTO to determine priority of invention, which could result in substantial cost to us as well as a possible adverse decision as to the priority of invention of the patent or patent application involved.
 An adverse decision in an interference proceeding may result in the loss of rights under a patent or patent application subject to such a proceeding.
 We cannot predict whether, or offer any assurance that, the patent infringement claims may initiate in the future will be successful.
 We are and may become subject to counterclaims by patent infringement defendants.
 Our patents may be declared invalid or unenforceable, or narrowed in scope.
 Even if we prevail in an infringement action, we cannot assure you that it would be adequately compensated for the harm to our business.
-If we are unable to enjoin third-party product may continue to exist in the market, but fail to meet our regulatory or safety standards, thereby causing irreparable harm to our regulatory or safety, standards, thereby causing irreparable harm to our regulatory or usafety, standards, thereby causing irreparable harm to our regulatory or safety standards.
+If we are unable to enjoin third-party infringement, our revenues may be adversely impacted and it may lose market share; and such third-party product may continue to exist in the market, but fail to meet our regulatory or safety standards, thereby causing irreparable harm to our reputation as a provider of quality products, which in turn could result in loss of market share and have a material adverse effect on our business, financial condition and our results of operations.